 Although a regular toothbrush can clean your teeth, an interdental toothbrush can provide an additional clean to your mouth.
 Interdental toothbrushes remove food and plaque from the teeth easier than flossing.
 Interdental toothbrushes also come in a variety of types, which can accommodate your particular needs.

 Brushing and flossing are sometimes insufficient in providing optimum clean off the mouth, so it is best to give a swish with mouthwash.
 Like brushes, mouthwash comes in different variants crafted for a user’s needs.

 Sugar can increase the prevalence of bacteria which produce acid that causes enamel erosion.
 Aside from the unfortunate sugar content in sweets like candies and chocolates, these candies will likely stick between the teeth and on the wires.

 Dental professionals advise against sticky candies like Tootsie Rolls, hard candies, small-sized candies like Skittles and M&M’s, and popcorn.
 Sticky candies can lodge between the teeth, on the gums, and braces.
 Meanwhile, hard candies can damage the orthodontic appliance due to the pressure and force of biting them down.
 Small-sized candies and popcorn can get caught between the teeth and braces.

 If the previous bullet made you sad, don’t be!
 Instead of candies and food that can damage your braces and teeth, go for braces-friendly snacks.
-Apples, carrots, cheese, yogurt, and celery will make good afternoon snacks.
+Soft cheeses, yogurt, hummus, raspberries, and apple sauce will make good afternoon snacks.

 #6 Visit your dentist!

-When on dental braces, you might need to see your dentist more often than the usual bi-annual check-up.
+When you have dental braces, you might need to see your dentist more often than the usual bi-annual check-up.
 Make sure to attend these appointments to ensure your progress and check for dental issues as soon as possible.